 A Jew’s Guide to New Year’s Eve

 It’s one thing to be a Jew on Christmas in a majority-Christian land like the United States, an incongruity made famous (infamous?) in recent pop culture all the way from Adam Sandler songs to South Park episodes.
 But it’s another to be a Jew on New Year’s Eve.
-Pop culture offers little all the way to nothing to help on that score.
+Pop culture offers little, all the way to nothing, to help on that score.
 So here’s a modest attempt to fill that yawning empty space.

 If you’re like most normal Americans, historically oblivious and proud of it, this question simply does not come up.
 If by chance or accident it ever does, the most popular answer is easy to predict: “It’s New Year’s Eve on December 31 because it just is and always has been, and the year ahead is 2025 because it follows 2024, you big dummy—…..what the deuce are you talking about?”

 But December 31/January 1 did not remain the start of the year for long.
-(And never mind for now how the Romans numbered their years.
-Julius Caesar obviously didn’t think it was 46 BCE in 46 BCE!
+(And never mind for now how the Romans numbered their years; Julius Caesar obviously didn’t think it was 46 BCE in 46 BCE!
 To figure out how and why we will number the onrushing year 2025, we would need to go back to a guy named the Venerable Bede in 8th-century Britain, and we certainly don’t want to do anything like that just in advance of party time, do we?)

 Anyway, as Christianity spread, and then became the official religion of the Roman Empire in 380 (Constantine allowed the toleration of Christianity in 313, but it was left to Emperor Theodosius to do the deed for which Constantine is often credited), pagan holidays were either incorporated in a new guise into the Christian calendar or abandoned.
 In the case of January 1, it was incorporated, very conveniently becoming Western Christianity’s Festival of the Circumcision.[1]

 Yes, that’s right, if you count inclusively from December 25 to January 1 you get eight, as in the eight days of circumcision.
 That January 1 would be the day of Jesus’ brit milah was painfully obvious to 4th-century Christians.
 January 1 thus became an important day in early Christianity, but not as New Year’s Day.
 The Festival of the Circumcision came to symbolize the triumphal rise and reign of Christianity and the would-be death of Judaism—the supersession of the Church over the Jews as God’s chosen people.
-By the time of the Council of Nicaea in 325, this interpretation was standard fare and seems to have been formally ratified theologically at that Council.
+By the time of the Council of Nicaea in 325, this interpretation was standard fare and was formally ratified theologically at that Council.

 Now, it so happens that the Pope at the time, whose name was Sylvester (285-335), convinced Constantine to prohibit Jews from living in Jerusalem.
 At the Council of Nicaea, too, Sylvester promulgated a host of other new anti-Semitic legislation, mainly, it seems, because the pesky Jews insisted on remaining pesky Jews.
 Sylvester became a saint in the Church for this and other achievements, and his Saint’s Day is, you guessed it, December 31.
 (This is probably because he died on December 31, in the year 335.)